purplos/appear-ios-sdk/README.md

 <string>{YOUR APP NAME} requires access to your phone’s camera.</string>
 ```

-Download the Appear-info.plist file from the appear console website and drag it into your project
+Download the AppearInfo.plist file from the appear console website and drag it into your project

 ## Usage